Teaching

 Profile

-Mrinal’s area of interest and specialization is criminal law.
+Prof. Mrinal Satish’s area of interest and specialization is criminal law.
 His research interests include sentencing, gender and the law, medical jurisprudence, empirical analysis of law, reproductive justice, excessive undertrial and pre-trial detention, and studying the impact of the criminal justice system in its interface with vulnerable and disempowered groups.

 Work Experience

 Mrinal is the former Chairperson of the Delhi Judicial Academy.
 He has also been a Professor of Law at the National Law University, Delhi, where he was the Executive Director of the Centre for Constitutional Law, Policy, and Governance (2014-2018).
 He was an Assistant Professor at the National Judicial Academy, Bhopal.
-Mrinal has had two prior stints as a faculty member at NLSIU (2002-2006, and 2009-10).
+He has had two prior stints as a faculty member at NLSIU (2002-2006, and 2009-10).

 Mrinal has been involved in various law reform initiatives.
 He was part of the research team that assisted the Justice Verma Committee (2013) on amendments to rape laws.
 He assisted the Twentieth Law Commission of India on multiple projects involving criminal law.
 He was part of the sub-committee appointed by the Law Commission to draft the 262nd Report of the Commission on the “Death Penalty.”
 He was invited in July 2017 to make a presentation to the Parliamentary Standing Committee on Health & Family Welfare on the Surrogacy (Regulation) Bill, 2016.